fbpx

 Prune out the shoots closest to the ground

 If you live in an area prone to wet summers, it’s wise to prune out the lowest shoots on all of your tomato plants.
-Leaves and shoots that touch the ground are prone to developing fungal infections like blight when rains splashes off the ground and carries fungal spores to the leaves.
+Leaves and shoots that touch the ground are prone to developing fungal infections like blight when rain splashes off the ground and carries fungal spores to the leaves.
 Keeping the lower 12 inches of the plant open allows the leaves to dry much faster after watering – tomatoes appreciate great airflow.

 Speaking of which, don’t water your tomato plants overhead-style with a garden hose.
 If rainfall is insufficient, irrigate your tomatoes with a drip system or use a watering can around the roots only.
 Keeping the leaves as dry as possible will help keep tomato pests and diseases at bay.